sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/xuanyuan-sword.md

 ## Elements Drive

-[SP: 9][CD: 12s] Continually discharges lightning, fire, and ice elements, each dealing 240% Physical DMG plus 240% of the corresponding Elemental DMG.
+[SP 소모: 9][재사용 대기 시간: 12초] Continually discharges lightning, fire, and ice elements, each dealing 240% Physical DMG plus 240% of the corresponding Elemental DMG.
 Each corresponding Elemental DMG can either paralyze, ignite, or freeze enemies.
 The skill can be charged 3 times.
 For a period after using the active skill (lightning: 4s, Fire: 7s, Ice: 10s), all enemies in the battlefield take 100% ATK of Elemental DMG from lightning, meteors, or hailstones every 1s.

 ## Sword Defence